 The operator at the main exchange inserts a plug in the multiple jack of the exchange line and then proceeds to ring out to line.
-The circuit is from the exchange to the A terminal of the exchange line through the 1,000w drop indicator, the 2 m.f. condenser, to the B terminal, and thence back to the exchange.
+The circuit is from the exchange to the A terminal of the exchange line through the $1,000^{20}$ drop indicator, the 2 m.t. condenser, to the B terminal, and thence back to the exchange.
 The alternating current causes the armature of the indicator to vibrate and the drop is released and announces the call.
 In order to connect the exchange line to her instrument, the P.B.X. operator must choose a connecting circuit not already engaged.
-Assuming the circuit marked "B" to be free, the operator will depress the top key immediately under the indicator (the indicator shutter should be replaced at the same time), and she will also depress the key on the extreme right on the same row.
-By this means both the exchange line and the operator's instrument are connected to circuit "B".
+Assuming the circuit marked "B" to be free, the operator will depress the top key immediately under the indicator (the indicator shutter should be replaced at the same time), and she will also depress the key on the exchange line and the operator's instrument are connected to circuit "B".
 The receiver is now taken off its hook, and the operator speaks to the caller and ascertains which extension is required.
 The loop through the operator's transmitter holds the exchange line, and she should not leave the circuit until the extension has answered.
 She then depresses the lowest key corresponding to this extension, and at the same time turns the handle of the hand-generator fitted to the right of the board.
 The bell of the extension instrument is thus rung.
 The key in the top row corresponding to the extension line should be depressed so that, on releasing the ringing key, the operator can hear whether the extension has answered and see the call through.
 When communication is established, the operator moves her key (the right-hand key) to the normal position, thus disconnecting her instrument.
 The supervisory signal in the "B" connecting circuit will be operated as long as the extension is speaking.
 The connections whilst the call is in progress are shown diagrammatically in Fig. 3.
-The path of the current is from the positive pole of the main exchange battery along the A line of the operator's cord circuit, subscriber's line to P.B.X., through the supervisory signal (which it operates), the extension instrument and back to the B terminal of the exchange line, thence to the main exchange.
+The path of the current is from the positive pole of the main exchange battery along the A line of the operator's cord circuit, subscriber's line to P.B.X., through the supervisory signal (which it operates), the extension instrument and back to the B terminal of the exchange line, thence to the main exchange, through "B" line of the operator's cord circuit to the negative terminal of the main battery.
+It will be noticed that the supervisory signal at the Branch Switchboard is shunted by a 2 m.f. condenser which allows the fluctuations of the current which represent speech to be transmitted.
+Without the condenser, the inductive effect of the supervisory signal would tend to damp out these fluctuations.
+The following points should also be noted :---

-SWITCHBOARD B.E., C.B., CORDLESS (NEGATIVE CLEARING).
+SWITCHBOARD B.E, C.B., CORDLESS (NEGATIVE CLEARING).
 Extension through to Exchange.